-general fund and earmarked for specific educational purposes including, in part, to address through education the perceived "externalities" created by the companies targeted by the Act.

-- 47. 43.
-The Act is akin to a finepenalty for perceived misconductor.
+- 45. Senate President Ferguson, a sponsor of the Senate companion bill, explained that the growth of "[m]assive technology corporations . . . has resulted in negative externalities socialized and borne by the public. . . .
+[E]xternalities created by private actors' actions must be borne by that actor."
+See perma.cc/N975-TAXK, at 7.
+And he explained where the law came from: The "solution" that the Act implements "is based off a model originally built by Paul Romer . . . to levy a progressive tax on the currently untaxed revenues of companies' revenue from digital ad revenue."
+Id.
+Senator Ferguson then reiterated who should foot the bill-"large multinational corporations with at least \$100 million in annual digital ad revenues each year"-and who should not-"Marylander[s]."
+Id. at 7-8. - 46.
+Under Sections 2-4A-01 and 2-4A-02 of the Tax Article, as amended by the Act, the proceeds of the Maryland digital advertising charge are used to pay for administration of the Act and otherwise deposited in the "Blueprint for Maryland's Future Fund."
+Proceeds deposited in the Blueprint for Maryland's Future Fund are kept segregated from the Maryland general fund and earmarked for specific educational purposes including, in part, to address through education the perceived "externalities" created by the companies targeted by the Act. - 47.
+The Act is akin to a penalty for perceived misconduct.
 In other words, it is a legislatively-mandated restitution payment as remediation for purported externalities. - 48.
-44.-Delegate Alonzo Washington, the Vice Chair of the Ways and Means Committee, explained to lawmakers that "[a]s we all know, giant technology companies are increasingly collecting and utilizing our personal data" and questioned whether the conduct of such companies is "helping to build the future of democracy in our state."
+Delegate Alonzo Washington, the Vice Chair of the Ways and Means Committee, explained to lawmakers that "[a]s we all know, giant technology companies are increasingly collecting and utilizing our personal data" and questioned whether the conduct of such companies is "helping to build the future of democracy in our state."
 See perma.cc/QMJ7-6LJG.
 He also told lawmakers, "[i]t is clear that massive, multinational companies have made significant profits from targeted advertising.
 This bill specifically targets companies who have digital ad revenues of at least \$100 million."
+Id.

-Id. - 49.
-45. A proposedThe pass-through prohibition (Senate Bill 787), if adopted, would expressly bars companies from "directly pass[ing] on the cost of the tax imposed_under this section" to an advertising purchaser "by means of a separate fee, surcharge, or line-item."
-Its mere introduction confirms the fact that lawmakers want only the targets of the charge to pay.
+- 49. The pass-through prohibition expressly bars companies from "directly pass[ing] on the cost of the tax imposed under this section" to an advertising purchaser "by means of a separate fee, surcharge, or line-item."
+Its inclusion confirms that lawmakers want only the targets of the charge to pay.
 Court have held similar pass-through prohibitions so inherently punitive that they violate the Bill of Attainder Clause.
 See Consol.
 Edison Co. of N.Y. v.
 Pataki, 292 F.3d 338 (2d Cir.
 2002).
 Moreover, the pass-through prohibition violates the First Amendment because it is a content-based regulation of speech.
 See BellSouth Telecommunications, Inc. v.
 Farris, 542 F.3d 499 (6th Cir.
-2008). - 46.
-Even independent of the proposed pass through prohibition, lawmakers believe that "it's not likely that large tech companies would be able to pass through the Maryland tax costs."
-Danielle E. Gaines, Digital Ad Tax Debate Continues, Maryland Matters (Feb.
-8, 2021), perma.cc/QVY6-6V6L ("Debate Continues").
-Senate President Ferguson introduced the express pass through prohibition merely for a "belt and suspenders' approach" (id.), stressing during a recent hearing that Senate Bill 787 is not "necessary" to prevent pass through of the charge and calling the bill a mere "clean-up" measure.

-- 50. Many of the transactions that are governed by the pass-through prohibition are negotiated and consummated entirely outside of Maryland's borders. - 51.
-47.-In the months following the Governor's veto, the Act's sponsors have continued to describe the Act as "target[ing] the largest tech companies-those with more than \$100 million in annual global revenues-who store and manipulate users' personal data."
+2008). - 50.
+Many of the transactions that are governed by the pass-through prohibition are negotiated and consummated entirely outside of Maryland's borders. - 51.
+In the months following the Governor's veto, the Act's sponsors have continued to describe the Act as "target[ing] the largest tech companies-those with more than \$100 million in annual global revenues-who store and manipulate users' personal data."
 See Debate Continues.
 The Act thus narrowly targets large internet advertising companies.